cdestefano/bash-backup/README.md

 This can easily be wrapped around cron to run on any given interval.

+Contrary to the name, this uses shell vs bash as my test container worked easier with permissions out of the box when using the shell.

 ## Init borg repo

 Steps to init the borg repo.